whimsicalraps/Just-Friends/Just-Type.md

 *Reset to default tuning with `JF.TUNE 0 0 0` / `retune(0,0,0).`*

-If you want to retain your custom tuning more permanently (across power-cycles), send the special command `JF.TUNE -1 0 0` / `retune(-1,0,0)` which will store the setup on chip.
-When you restart the module, it will automatically use these values.
+If you want to retain your custom tuning permanently (across power-cycles), send the special command `JF.TUNE -1 0 0` / `retune(-1,0,0)` which will store the setup to memory.
+When you restart the module, it will automatically recall the custom tuning.

-### Address (communicate with multiple Just Friends simultaneously)
+### Address (communicateing with two Just Friends simultaneously)

 #### `JF.ADDR index` *(proposed)* / `ii.jf.address( index )`

-This is only useful when configuring an ii network with more than one Just Friends device.
+This is only useful when configuring an ii network with two Just Friends device.
 Note that all devices default to index 1.

 1. Power down your case
 2. Disconnect the Just Friends that will be index #1 from the i2c bus
 3. Make sure your second device is connected
 4. Power on the case
-5. Run the above address command with an index of 2.
+5. Run the above address command with an index of 2: `JF.ADDR 2` / `ii.jf.address(2)`
+6. Test you can now talk to the second device: `JF2.TR 1 1` / `ii.jf[2].trigger(1,1)`
 6. Power down the case
 7. Reconnect the Just Friends from step 2.
 8. Power on the case